 All student submissions should follow the general submission instructions in the Call for Participation and clearly indicate their relevance to Advanced Research Computing.
 Student technical papers and posters have the following additional qualification requirements:

 Student Posters: To qualify as a student poster, the primary author must be a student, and the work must be primarily theirs.
 At least one student author of an accepted student poster must attend the conference to present the work.
 Student poster submissions should be 2-4 pages in length and use the ACM template.
-To be included in the PEARC20 conference proceedings, your paper must be 4 pages in length.
-The maximum presentation space for posters is 3.5 ft (1.1 m) wide by 4 ft (1.2 m) tall.
-The deadline for submissions is April 24th, 2020.
-Submissions should be submitted here: EasyChair.
+When submitting to EasyChair, submit your 2-4 page paper as a PDF (.pdf), and (optional) include a draft of the poster in the PDF file as the last page.
+The poster will not be included in the 2-4 page paper limits.
+The deadline for submissions is May 1st, 2020